Citrus trees are very popular to grow and can be found in most backyards around Australia.

 Sooty Mould on citrus trees

 Sooty mould is another problem to watch out for.
-This is a fungal problem that needs to be treated with Pest Oil.
-Sooty moulds are fungi which cover plant leaves, stems and twigs in a black sticky substance.
+It's a fungal disease that appears as a black ash-like film over leaves and stems and needs to be treated with an oil-based spray like Pest Oil.
 In almost all cases, the sooty mould is secondary to an infestation of insects that secrete honeydew.
 These insects include aphids, scale, mealybugs and white flies.
 Treating the insects will remove the source of the honeydew and dry up the sooty mould, which will eventually fall or wash off the foliage.
-The mould itself does not feed on the plant, however as it covers the leaf surface, it is blocking light and reducing photosynthesis, essential for plant growth.
-Learn more
+The mould itself does not feed on the plant, however as it covers the leaf surfaces, it is blocking light and reducing photosynthesis, essential for plant growth.

 Citrus Leaf Miner